-\textbf{Unsupervised Domain Adaptation (UDA). } Unsupervised domain adaptation aims to address the domain gap in detection by leveraging unlabeled target domain data.
-Early UDA methods \cite{long2015learning,long2017deep,sun2016deep} focus on learning domain-invariant features by minimizing domain differences.
-For example, DAN \cite{long2015learning} uses the maximum mean difference to align domains, while CORAL \cite{sun2016deep} employs linear projection to match second-order statistics.
-Adversarial methods, such as DANN \cite{ganin2015unsupervised} and CDAN \cite{long2017conditional}, use domain discriminators to align source and target feature distributions.
-However, these methods perform poorly in deep face forgery detection due to a key difference: unlike traditional classification tasks with clear semantic boundaries (e.g., ‘cat’ vs. ‘dog’), real and fake faces share the same high-level attributes (‘face’).
-The difference between them lies in the traces of artifacts (e.g., artifacts in the eye region or inconsistent skin texture) rather than different semantic categories.
-Pseudo-labeling strategies \cite{unsurpervised}alleviate this by assigning labels to unlabeled data, but high-confidence pseudo-labels often prioritize simple samples with low value, leading to error propagation and ignoring challenging cases that are critical for robust detection.
-Some parameter efficient fine-tuning (PEFT) methods \cite{PEFT}, such as LoRA\cite{lora}, achieve domain adaptation by fine-tuning the visual base model, but there is a risk of distorting the pre-trained knowledge \cite{cai2019learning,tang2020unsupervised}, which may lead to low ranking \cite{effort} in the feature space.
+This dual challenge of non-semantic domains and semantically-identical categories invalidates the core premise of traditional feature alignment methods.
+To bypass this alignment failure, pseudo-labeling strategies \cite{unsurpervised} are often employed.
+However, high-confidence pseudo-labels often prioritize simple samples with low value, leading to error propagation and ignoring challenging cases that are critical for robust detection.
+Some parameter efficient fine-tuning (PEFT) methods \cite{PEFT}, such as LoRA~\cite{lora}, achieve domain adaptation by fine-tuning the visual base model, but there is a risk of distorting the pre-trained knowledge \cite{cai2019learning,tang2020unsupervised}, which may lead to low ranking \cite{effort} in the feature space.
 Our method overcomes these limitations by integrating visual-language alignment and dynamic pseudo-labeling, effectively capturing various artifact patterns while preserving prior knowledge and ensuring robust generalization across domains.